-Post integration and performance testing, we learnt that the integrated solution had made a huge impact on their success.
+Post integration and performance testing, we learned that the integrated solution had made a huge impact on their success.

-- 38% increase in number of conversations done in each day by individual account managers, thereby directly impacting the overall conversion ratio
+- 38% increase in the number of conversations done each day by individual account managers, thereby directly impacting the overall conversion ratio

 - UI standardization meant faster implementation cycles and more time for testing and innovation